ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 cp -t ~/tmp test file.txt
 ```

 The command copies the `test` and `file.txt` files to the `~/tmp` path.
 However, none of these files exists.
 The reason for the error is the word splitting mechanism.
 Bash splits lines in words by the spaces.
-You can disable the mechanism by double-quotes.
+You can disable the mechanism using double quotes.
 Here is an example for our command:
 {line-numbers: false, format: Bash}
 ```
 ls ~ | xargs -I % cp -t ~/tmp "%"